oldD0g/budget-analysis/README.md

 You add strings to act as "category guesses" which tell the system what category to put a transaction into based on the transaction text.
 For instance,

-"If a transaction was at TIMBUKTU WOOLWORTHS", put it into the "Groceries" category.
+If a transaction was at "TIMBUKTU WOOLWORTHS", put it into the "Groceries" category.

 As you create more of these guesses, the system assigns more transactions automatically to categories, saving time.